Cedie99/RevutraAI/revutraai-frontend/README.md

 # 📚 SmartReviewer-AI

-SmartReviewer-AI is a full-stack web application that helps students automatically generate personalized study reviewers from uploaded documents and interact with an AI-powered chatbot to reinforce learning.
-Built using **Laravel** (backend), **React** (frontend), and **Azure OpenAI GPT-4.1**.
+SmartReviewer-AI is a web-based application that empowers users with instant access to understanding by intelligently processing and summarizing the content of uploaded documents (.pdf or .docx).
+Whether for exam preparation, document comprehension, or quick reviews, Revutra transforms complex materials into concise, easy-to-digest summaries.

 ---

 ## 🚀 Features

-- 📄 **File Upload**: Students can upload notes, slides, or PDFs.
+- 📄 **File Upload**: Users can upload notes, slides, DOCXs or PDFs.
-- 🧠 **AI-Powered Review Generation**: Automatically generates reviewers using GPT-4.1.
+- 🧠 **AI-Powered Content Generation**: Automatically generates contents using GPT-4.1.
-- 💬 **Smart Chatbot**: An interactive AI chatbot allows students to ask questions based on their uploaded content.
+- 💬 **Smart Chatbot**: An interactive AI chatbot allows users to ask questions based on their uploaded content.
 - 🧩 **Fullstack Architecture**: Seamless integration between Laravel APIs and React frontend.

 ---